 Passing indigenous midden-rich landscapes, the guides share stories of their Dreamtime, explain how native flora contributes to traditional tucker and medicines, and demonstrate how to make traditional tools.
 The trail also includes the area of James Price Point, where the infamous gas plant proposal was negated (for now) due to rigorous and successful protests.
 Contact goolarabooloo.org.au for prices and dates.

 9. Heysen Trail & Flinders Ranges, SA

 Extending from Cape Jervis on the Fleurieu Peninsula to Parachilna Gorge in the Flinders Ranges, the 1200-kilometre Heysen Trail is a diverse trail covering coastal areas, native bushland, gorges, pine forests, vineyards, rich farmland and historic towns.

 Serious (and we mean serious) hikers can walk the whole 60-day trail, while the sane among us can stick to shorter sections.
 Perhaps the most intriguing parts of the trail are those in the North Flinders Ranges – the semi-arid landscape of South Australia’s outback.

-World Expeditions runs a six-day round trip from Adelaide with accommodation based in unique outback properties like homesteads and shearers’ quarters.
+Australian Walking Holidays runs a six-day round trip from Adelaide with accommodation based in unique outback properties like homesteads and shearers’ quarters.
 Making tracks to Wilpena Pound, climbing St Mary Peak, winding through Bunyeroo Gorge and traversing an 18-kilometre trail into Parachilna Gorge, the itinerary is brimming with rugged ridges, majestic peaks and forests of cypress pines.
 The trail is moderate in difficulty, made comfortable by well-appointed accommodation.

 The cost is $2495 per person including most meals, entrance fees and transport from Adelaide.